 For example, some may get negatively swayed in their perception of the person you’re talking about.
 Others may end up with a biased opinion when our words unintentionally paint inaccurate and false pictures of the person.
 It might even sow discord among friends and cause strife (Proverbs 6:16-19).

-In such cases, I’ve always find sharing upwards (leaders, mentors), and not across (friends) to be a good guideline.
+In such cases, I’ve always found sharing upwards (leaders, mentors) and not across (friends) to be a good guideline.
 The principle is to always seek a listening ear with someone mature, trusted and objective – and not just someone you enjoy talking to.
 As much as possible, keep irrelevant people out of the conversation too.

 3. The Listener